lsteiner9/ScaleScroller/docs/index.md

 	* Sign-in will let the user associate their data with a username and account.
 This will allow multiple players to use the app on the same device.

 	* Sign-in should not be required to play the game or to save local data.
-However, depending on implementation, sign-in may end up being required for all users in order to keep consistent representation of user data.
+However, depending on implementation, it is likely that sign-in may end up being required for all users in order to keep consistent representation of user data.
+If this is the case, it should not promt the user to log-in every time the app opens, only upon first use and after logging out.
+This should provide for a better user experience, as well as allowing the app to function if Sign-in is unavailable.